 - Ecological assessment of ground obligate beetle diversity in western San Diego County.

-- Elliott Chaparral Reserve before fire in 2003
+- Elliott Chaparral Reserve before 2003 fire

 San Diego County, 16 km (10 mi.) northeast of San Diego campus; adjacent to Marine Corps Air Station Miramar.